Spreading Models in Banach Space Theory: An overview of the examples

 The next example concerns plegma block generated $\ell^1$ spreading models.
-Among others it shows that condition $\mathcal{P}$ appeared in Theorem \ref{015} is indeed necessary. \begin{thm} There exists a reflexive space $X$ with an unconditional basis admitting $\ell^1$ as $\omega$-order spreading model and not admitting $\ell^1$ as a plegma block generated spreading model of any order. \end{thm}
+Among others it shows that property $\mathcal{P}$ appeared in Theorem \ref{015} is indeed necessary. \begin{thm} There exists a reflexive space $X$ with an unconditional basis admitting $\ell^1$ as $\omega$-spreading model and not admitting $\ell^1$ as a plegma block generated spreading model of any order. \end{thm}